-(1) These columns represent the aggregate grant date fair value, calculated in accordance with SEC rules, of performance-based stock options and restricted stock unit awards granted in fiscal years 2022, 2021 and 2020.
+- (1) Represents a one-time relocation bonus paid to Mr. Gowrappan in connection with his commencement of employment. - These columns represent the aggregate grant date fair value, calculated in accordance with SEC rules, of market-based performance stock options and restricted stock unit awards granted in fiscal years 2024, 2023 and 2022.
 These amounts generally reflect the amount that we expect to expense in our financial statements over the award's vesting schedule, and do not correspond to the actual value that will be realized by the Named Executive Officers.
-In November 2019, 2020 and 2021, the Named Executive Officers were granted performance-based stock options which vest, in part, dependent upon continued service over a four year vesting schedule and, in part, dependent upon the achievement of the company's TSR compared to its peer group during the four-year performance period ending October 31, 2023, 2024 and 2025, respectively.
-The grant date fair value of the performance-based stock options was calculated using a Monte Carlo simulation which considered the likelihood of achieving the vesting conditions.
-For additional information on the valuation assumptions used in the calculation of these amounts for the respective year end, refer to note 7 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2022, as filed with the SEC.

-- (2) Represents amounts earned under our annual bonus program described in the Compensation Discussion and Analysis section. - (3) The amounts for fiscal year 2022 include the following: reimbursement of club dues for Mr. Dankberg and Ms. Duffy in the amount of \$5,720 and \$14,118, respectively; patent awards for Mr. Dankberg and Mr. Miller in the amounts of \$1,500 and \$1,750, respectively; and company 401(k) matching contributions for Mr. Baldridge, Mr. Dankberg, Ms. Duffy, Mr. Harkenrider and Mr. Miller in the amounts of \$9,750, \$13,500, \$9,923, \$13,721 and \$9,837 respectively. - (4) Mr. Miller was not a Named Executive Officer in fiscal year 2020.
+In November 2021 and November 2022 (and, with respect to Mr. Gowrappan, April 2023), the Named Executive Officers were granted performance-based stock options which vest, in part, dependent upon continued service over a four-year vesting schedule and, in part, dependent upon the achievement of the company's TSR compared to its peer group during the four-year performance period ending October 31, 2025 and 2026.
+In October 2023, the Named Executive Officers were granted performance-based stock options which vest, in part, dependent upon continued service over a three-year vesting schedule and, in part dependent on the company's achievement of stock price hurdles over the same three-year performance period ending October 9, 2026.
+The grant date fair value of the market-based performance stock options was calculated using a Monte Carlo simulation which considered the likelihood of achieving the vesting conditions.
+For additional information on the valuation assumptions used in the calculation of these amounts for the respective year end, refer to note 9 to the financial statements included in our annual report on Form 10-K for the fiscal year ended March 31, 2024, as filed with the SEC. - (3) Represents amounts earned under our annual bonus program described in the Compensation Discussion and Analysis section. - (4) The amounts for fiscal year 2024 include the following: reimbursement of club dues for Mr. Dankberg and Ms. Duffy in the amounts of \$11,000 and \$15,128, respectively; severance compensation for Mr. Ryan in the amount of \$2,407,290 patent awards for Mr. Miller in the amount of \$750; and company 401(k) matching contributions for Mr. Dankberg, Mr. Gowrappan, Ms. Duffy, Mr. Harkenrider, Mr. Miller, Mr. Ryan in the amounts of \$15,250; \$16,500; \$11,458; \$13,583; \$16,010; \$5,625 respectively. - (5) K. Guru Gowrappan was not a Named Executive Officer in fiscal years 2022 or 2023. - (6) Craig Miller was not a Named Executive Officer in fiscal year 2022. - (7) David Ryan was not a Named Executive Officer in fiscal years 2022 or 2023.
+Mr. Ryan departed Viasat during fiscal year 2024.

-EXECUTIVE COMPENSATION • Grants of Plan-Based Awards in Fiscal Year 2022
+EXECUTIVE COMPENSATION • Grants of Plan-Based Awards in Fiscal Year 2024

-Grants of Plan-Based Awards in Fiscal Year 2022
+Grants of Plan-Based Awards in Fiscal Year 2024

-The following table sets forth information regarding grants of plan-based awards to each of the Named Executive Officers during fiscal year 2022:
+The following table sets forth information regarding grants of plan-based awards to each of the Named Executive Officers during fiscal year 2024: